mantidproject/mantid/docs/source/algorithms/ReflectometryReductionOne-v1.rst

 and :math:`\lambda_{max}` is the maximum extent of the `IvsLambda` Workspace.

-If you have not provided a value for `MomentumTransferStep` then the algorithm will use :ref:`algm-CalculateResolution` to calculate this value for you.
+If you have not provided a value for `MomentumTransferStep` then the algorithm will use :ref:`algm-NRCalculateSlitResolution` to calculate this value for you.

 Scaling
 =======